digitale-kunst/website/src/content/pages/diplomas.md

 ---
 # Diplomas Summer Term 2024

-Seven diploma projects will be shown at the Digital Kunst Exhibition and as part of the Applied Festival / AAA.
+Seven diploma projects are on show at the Digitale Kunst exhibition and as part of the Angewandte Festival / AAA (Angewandte Abschluss Arbeiten).

 ## Dates
 18.06.2024, 14.00 – 18.00 <br/>